malcprentice/malcprentice.github.io/Exams-TOEFLReading.md

             * Tips
                 * Remember it's two points - double your time.
                 * won't match any one sentence.
 It's a summary of paragraphs, probably
-                * Answers can be true, found in the passage, and WRONG because they are just not important
+                * Answers can be true, found in the passage, and WRONG because they are just not important / main ideas.
         * Fill the table
             * tips
                 * Careful of difference between MINOR and MAJOR ideas.
 Major only.